psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 ## Current Work Focus

 The current focus for Prosim2GSX is implementing the EFB UI while continuing to refine the architecture and improve integration between all the modularized components.
-With Phase 2 of the EFB UI implementation now complete, we're focusing on preparing for Phase 3 (Aircraft Visualization) while also continuing work on Phase 5 of the modularization strategy.
+With Phase 3 of the EFB UI implementation now complete, we're focusing on preparing for Phase 4 (Flight Phase Integration) while also continuing work on Phase 5 of the modularization strategy.

 The .NET 8.0 migration has been completed successfully, and we've successfully implemented .NET 8.0 features for performance improvements as part of Phase 5.4.